SciCatProject/documentation/Devops/General/README.md

 Got it?
 Good.
 OK, so, SciCat stores all of its data in a MongoDB but you will almost never need to perform any admin on the database.
 The connection between loopback and Mongo is handled by the loopback-mongo-connector.
 The only thing you need to provide is the file in `server/datasources.json` , this provides the connection string and any connection specific info.

+If you take a look at a model, you will see that some of them have a datasource of `transient` and others are specified as MongoDB.
+The `transient` models are not stored or handled by the mongo connector.
+You will see some other sections, so let's go through them:

+#### Model Definitions:

+* Properties: These are the values, types and other information.
+None of these are mongo specific and can all map to a relational database just as easily.
+* Relations: These link models, i.e. allowing a DatasetLifecycle to be linked to a Dataset.
+The mongo connector handles this by embedding the datasetId in the document for you.